 Apart from dosage, it’s also important to be mindful of the specific strain of cannabis that you are ingesting.
 Certain strains are known to be more stimulating and energizing, while others are known for being deeply relaxing and sedating.

-Try a simple rule of thumb: Strains with strong sativa genes tend to be more energizing, and are thus much more likely to cause anxiety, while strains with strong indica genes tend to be more relaxing, and are thus much more likely to keep anxiety at bay.
-Additionally, your local budtender or even a strain directory such as Leafly or Allbud can be a priceless resource for determining which strains are best to use and which to avoid when using medical cannabis for anxiety.
+We’ve written about sativa and indica before, the two major classifications when it comes to categorizing strains of cannabis.
+Sativa or sativa-leaning strains tend to be more energizing, and possibly more likely to cause anxiety.
+By contrast, indica or indica-dominant strains tend to be more relaxing, and are potentially more likely to keep anxiety at bay.
+Additionally, your local budtender (or even an online strain directory such as Leafly or Allbud) can be a priceless resource for determining which strains are best to use and which to avoid when using cannabis for anxiety.